-Colosseum Information
+Colosseum information

 The Colosseum is an oval amphitheatre found in the heart of Rome, Italy.
 It’s a freestanding structure made of stone and concrete, unlike its predecessors that were built into hillsides to provide adequate support.
 It’s three stories of arched entrances and supported by semi-circular columns.
 Each story has columns of different styles.

-Visit The Colosseum
+Visit the Colosseum

 Travel back to ancient Rome by visiting the Colosseum, an iconic man-made monument that consists of an oval amphitheatre, the Romans main entertainment center commissioned by the emperor Vespasian, and completed under his successor and heir, Titus.
 To help them forget their daily struggles and satisfy their primal needs to witness fights until the death, animal hunts and other spectacles.